-Williams Station periodically assesses the effectiveness of the Dust Control Plan in accordance with 40 CFR 257.80(b).
+Williams Station periodically assesses the effectiveness of this Dust Control Plan in accordance with 40 CFR 257.80(b).
 The Dust Control Plan is reviewed periodically for adherence to the requirements of 40 CFR 257.
-If more effective prevention and control technology is field-proven to significantly improve dust controls and then implemented, the Dust Control Plan will be amended to reflect changes.
+If more effective prevention and control technology has been field-proven and will significantly improve dust controls, the Dust Control Plan will be amended to reflect changes.
+The amended Dust Control Plan will be implemented within six months of its completion.